-Say hello to the Easiest Apple Slab Pie ever.
-It just so happens to taste just as good as a real apple pie — and maybe even better because you only took 10 minutes of your time to assemble it.
+Say hello to the easiest Apple Slab Pie with puff pastry.
+It just so happens to taste just as good as a real apple pie -- and maybe even better because you only took 10 minutes of your time to assemble it.
 The taste of sweet, sweet efficiency.

 What's a slab pie anyway?

 A slab pie is just a shallow pie that's usually made in a rectangular baking sheet or pan instead of a pie dish.
 This one doesn't even require a rectangular pan or for you to make your own dough.
 Buy frozen puff pastry from the grocery store and put it on a parchment-lined baking sheet.
 You've "made" your crust, and it comes perfectly buttery and flaky without any labor.

 This apple slab pie's nearly identical twin (you know the Irish twin-type) is the galette, except the contents of this pie (apples, cinnamon, and sugar) are actually contained by crust on all sides, as opposed to the galette whose crust gets folded on top of the contents, leaving the fruit to peak out from the top.

 - lemon juice

 What apples should I use?

 Unlike this homemade applesauce or these healthy apple cinnamon muffins where I recommend a blend of super tart varieties and super sweet apple varieties, for this apple pie I recommend you go with super tart baking apples -- like Granny Smith.
 Washington Apples has a cool apple profile if you're interested in learning more about which varieties are tart and which are sweet.

 With that being said, in a pinch I use whatever apples I have around, and it still comes out delicious.